 - Help to Buy: Shared Ownership is a government-run shared ownership scheme that offers buyers the chance to buy between 25% and 75% of a property.

 - Help to Buy: Equity Loan offers first-time buyers a loan of up to 20% of the price of a new home, meaning you’d only need a 5% deposit to be able to buy the property.

-- Help to Buy: ISA is an ISA available to all first-time buyers that offers a government bonus of 25%.
+- Help to Buy: ISA (closed to new applications from midnight, 30 November 2019) - an ISA for first-time buyers that offers a government bonus of 25%.
 For example, if you save up to £200 a month (the maximum you’re allowed), the government will give you a bonus of £50.

 In addition, London Help to Buy has been specifically created to reflect London’s high property prices by increasing the Help to Buy: Equity Loan scheme’s upper loan limit from 20% to 40% for buyers in all London boroughs.

 Not all savings schemes are created equally, so it’s important to do your research so that you are confident that your money is working as hard as possible.